pantherprotocol/preZKPceremony/README.md

   - `docker`

-Currently Linux has been tested, but MacOS and Windows may also work;
+Currently Linux and MacOS have been tested, but Windows may also work;
 any feedback on this is gratefully received.

 ## Security recommendations